-From the onset we felt that Lenné was destined to be a great site.
+From the onset we felt that Lenné Estate was destined to be a great vineyard site.
 In the Northern Willamette Valley, great sites are characterized by well drained, low vigor sedimentary and volcanic soils.
-They also tend to be steep hillsides between 300 and 600 feet elevation, with a southerly aspect.
-It doesn’t mean that great wine can’t come from other sites in certain years, but consistently great Pinot Noir in this part of the world comes from steep sites with shallow soils at the right elevation and orientation.
+They also tend to be steep hillsides between 300 and 600 feet elevation, with a south or south-eastern orientation.
+Great wine can come from other sites in certain years, but consistently great Pinot Noir in this part of the world comes from steep sites with shallow soils at the right elevation and a sun-facing orientation.

 We really didn’t really choose Lenné; it chose us.
-After eight months of looking for properties a friend told us about a hillside plot that might soon be available.
-The owners were descendants of the Laughlins, one of the original Yamhill county families, and the property was formerly a sparsely-grassed pasture that was part of the Laughlin's 1500 acre dairy farm.
+After eight months of looking for properties, a friend told Lenne's founder, Steve Lutz, about a hillside plot that might soon be available.
+The owners were descendants of the Laughlins, one of the original Yamhill county families, and the property was a sparsely-grassed hillside that had once been part of the Laughlin's fifteen-hundred acre dairy farm.

-The site was ideal, and less than an hour after we set foot on the property in April of 2000, we knew that our vineyard search had ended.
+The site was ideal for a vineyard, and less than an hour after we set foot on the property in April of 2000, Steve knew that his vineyard search had ended.
 This steep, south-facing slope perfectly fit our criteria for making great wine.
-We also liked the neighborhood; sharing a ridge with Willakenzie Estate, Deux Vert, Shea, Solena, Roots, and Penner-Ash.
+He also liked the neighborhood; sharing a ridge with Willakenzie Estate, Deux Vert, Shea, Solena, Roots, and Penner-Ash.
 Soter and Beaux Freres are also close by, and many other great vineyard have been planted on the area in the years since our founding.

-After purchasing the property in the spring of 2000, Steve began the initial ground work and in the spring of 2001, we laid out the first eleven acres to plant in three blocks of Pommard, as well as the Dijon 777 and the Dijon 115 clones.
-Steve knew the exceptionally poor, rocky soil would limit vigor, so he planted a very tightly-spaced vineyard, with seven foot rows and vines 3 feet apart, and no irrigation.
-The site proved to be diﬃcult from the beginning, and the poor soil stressed the young vines, producing a high mortality rate.
+After purchasing the property in the spring of 2000, Steve began the initial ground work, and in the spring of 2001 he laid out the first eleven acres, planting blocks of Pommard, as well as the Dijon 777 and the Dijon 115 clones.
+Steve knew the exceptionally poor, rocky soil would limit vigor, so he planted a very tightly-spaced vineyard, with seven foot rows and three feet between plants, and no irrigation at all.
+The site proved difficult from the beginning, and the poor soil stressed the young vines, producing a high mortality rate.
 Nearly 35% of the young vines died the first year.
 The steep slope also proved difficult to work safely, and destruction from deer impeded young vine growth.

 In 2004 the vineyard produced a minuscule amount of fruit, but the quality was good.
 The harvest increased further in 2005 and the grapes were excellent, but it wasn’t until 2006 that we had a large enough fruit set to to start vinifying each clone separately.
 In 2007, we produced our first normal fruit set, seven years after planting, and finally in 2008 we had enough grapes of exceptional quality to begin bottling our signature "single clones."

-Now that the vineyard has matured, the vines have sent roots deeply into the subsoil, where they pull water and nutrients capable of sustaining them from deep below the surface.
+Now that the vineyard has matured, the vines have sent roots deeply into the subsoil, where they pull water and nutrients from a layer of clay and bedrock deep below the surface.
 The vineyard is healthy but the poor soil does its work in limiting canopy growth and produces exceptionally small clusters.
 The benefit of the soil is intensely concentrated flavor, and a unique mocha aromatic and distinct mid-palate texture which are the two signatures of Lenné's terroir.